smartenv-crs4/Keycloak-adapter-api/README.md

 // Section of routes protected by Keycloak keycloakAdapter.underKeycloakProtection(() => {

+    // This function is deprecated and will be removed in future versions.
+    // It is retained only for backward compatibility with older versions

     // Route protected by authentication
     app.get('/confidential', keycloakAdapter.protectMiddleware(), (req, res) => {
         res.send('Confidential content visible only to authenticated users');